STATS/DATASCI 315 Fall 2022

 Students should sign up Piazza [link] to join course discussions.

 All communications with the teaching team (the instructor and the GSIs) should be conducted over Piazza; please do not email.
 If you'd like to reach the instructor or the GSIs for private questions, please post a private note on Piazza that is only visible to the instructor and the GSIs.
 See here for detailed instructions.
-The GSIs and the instructor will be monitoring piazza, endorsing correct student answers, and answering questions that remain after a discussion.
+The GSIs and the instructor will be monitoring Piazza, endorsing correct student answers, and answering questions that remain after a discussion.

 As a bonus, up to 3 percentage points will be added to your final course grade based on piazza participation.
 You will get (3x/100) bonus percentage points if the number of your total Piazza contributions lie in the top x-th quantile among all students.
 The number of Piazza contributions will be determined by Piazza class statistics.